 - When orders come in, Amazon does the work, and you just pay a fee.

-Seasonal items or slow to sell items may not benefit from FBA since these items can sit in the warehouse for months without movement.
+TIP: Seasonal items or slow to sell items may not benefit from FBA since these items can sit in the warehouse for months without movement.
 In this case, you’d be paying for the space and not reaping any benefits.

 Tip #2: Simplify the supply chain